Strategy: The Apostolic Cycle

 In each of these areas, churches must pattern their ministries after the apostles’ ministries.

 Our theology must drive and shape our ministry methods, and therefore not all ministry methods are equally valid or effective.
 For example, many training materials poorly represent the apostles’ teaching on the nature of the gospel or life in Christian community, and many worship songs are superficial at best and distorted at worst.
 Additionally, not every method is well-suited for a given target audience or context, and therefore our methods must be flexible.
 For example, while the core truths of the Bible never change, the way we approach sharing them with an orthodox Jew or a postmodern atheist will almost certainly have unique emphases.
-What is critical to recognize is that the Bible directs us to certain tasks (including prayer, teaching the Word, and proclaiming the one, true gospel) that find unique expressions among God’s people.[6]
+What is critical to recognize is that the Bible directs us to certain tasks (including prayer, teaching the Word, and proclaiming the one true gospel) that find unique expressions among God’s people.[6]

 The Triune God of the Bible (Father, Son, and Holy Spirit)